 - Use of scarce water;

-- Contaminated ground water;
+- contaminated ground water;

-- in increased traffic volumes;
+- increased traffic volumes:

 - increased housing demand;

 - deterioration of transport infrastructure.

-The proposed shale gas exploration area within the Prince Albert Municipal area is depicted in 'crosshatching' in the northern portion of the municipality (See Figure 3.3 accross).
+The proposed shale gas exploration area within the Prince Albert Municipal area is depicted in 'crosshatching' in the northern portion of the municipality (See Figure 2.3).
 Should the proposed shale gas exploration through fracking acquire approval from the relevant competent authorities, an important consideration for the municipality will be to protect the ground water resource and ensure that areas of critical biodiversity value are protected from such activity.

-Figure 3.4 shows that most of the soil depths within the Prince Albert Municipality are less than 450mm in depth and the rest of the municipal area has soil depths ranging from 450mm to 750mm.
-Soil depths greater than 750mm generally occur along rivers tributaries.
-This is where the most fertile soils are found within the Municipal area, hence the land in most part is used for agricultural purposes.
+Figure 2.4 shows that most of the soil clay content and depths within the Prince Albert Municipality are less than 450mm in depth and the rest of the municipal area has soil depths ranging from 450mm to 750mm.
+Soil depths greater than 750mm generally occur along river tributaries.
+This is where the most fertile soils are found within the municipal area, hence the land in most part is used for agricultural purposes.